 Keep checking the casualty for signs of shock.
 This does not mean emotional shock,

 but is a life-threatening condition, often caused by losing

-If they lose consciousness at any point, open their airway,
+If they lose responsiveness at any point, open their airway,

 check their breathing and prepare to treat someone who’s become